 Mission-critical centers include a lot of equipment and thousands of feet of cable.
 How do you manage these cables without it turning into a complete nightmare?
-Surely, you don't want your operators tripping over mismanaged wires, or hot cables that create a fire risk, or the dreaded rats nest of tangled cables.
+Surely, you don't want your operators tripping over mismanaged wires, hot cables that create a fire risk, or the dreaded rats' nest of tangled cables.
 Wire management is essential to keep your control room organized.

 Let's follow a set of power/network cables from desktop monitors and keyboards all the way down to the power plugs and server access points.

-Control room professionals want convenience and organization, and its a perk if it looks awesome.
+Control room operators want convenience and organization, and it's a perk if it looks awesome.
 This post is about how Evans organizes cables in console centers and how we integrate professional cable management into our construction builds.

-Here are the 7 ways Evans helps you avoid a cable management nightmare and keep your control room neat and organized:
+Here are the 7 control room floor cable management solutions to keep your control room neat and organized:

 1. The Evans E-Arm Systems & Cable Sleeves

 As your cables exit from your monitors and equipment that sits on top of your console, the E-Arm comes into play.
 Our patented E-Arm system routes and conceals cables as they pass behind your equipment using cable sleeves.
 This keeps cables neatly directed to where they need to go.
-A nice aid in the cable management journey!
+A nice aid in the professional cable management journey!
 The E-Arm Piston Assist is a different product but aids cables the same way.

 2. Cables Move Through Custom Slatwall or Slatrail

-After moving through the E-arm your cables will enter the slatwall or slatrail depending on how your consoles have been built.
-This keeps them out of the way for control room operators and behind your console so they are not visible.
+After moving through the E-arm, your cables will enter the slatwall or slatrail depending on how your consoles have been built.
+This keeps them out of the way of control room operators and behind your console so they are not visible.
 You want a professional look whether you are in cyber security, public safety, process control, government, airport, or any type of operator environment.
 Learn more about the industries we serve here.
 What about consoles that move up and down for operator comfort, where do the cables go?

 3. Sit-Stand Consoles Include Energy Chains or E-chains